 2 tablespoons of fresh mint, chopped

-1 fried egg (optional), cooked to the temperature of your choosing)
+1 fried egg, cooked to the temperature of your choosing (optional)

 Start by rinsing and draining the Farro using a mesh sieve.
-In a 4-quart saucepot bring the chicken stock and 1 teaspoon of Kosher salt up to a rolling boil.
-Add the Farro, stir to combine.
+In a 4-quart saucepot, bring the chicken stock and 1 teaspoon of Kosher salt up to a rolling boil.
+Add the Farro, and stir to combine.
 Simmer the Farro as if you are cooking pasta.
-Once the Farro is al dente, 15 to 20 minutes, drain any remaining liquid through a mesh sieve.
+Once the Farro is al dente, 20-25 minutes, drain any remaining liquid through a mesh sieve.

 Next, in a large sautè pan on medium heat, add 1 tablespoon of olive oil.
-Using a wooden spoon start by breaking up the sausage.
-Turn and toss the sausage allowing it to brown on all sides or until the sausage is completely brown with no pink spots, around 10 minutes.
+Using a wooden spoon, break up the sausage.
+Cook the sausage, allowing it to brown on all sides or until it’s completely brown with no pink spots, around 10 minutes.

-Using the back of a wooden spoon, scrape as much of those brown bits off the bottom of the pan, that’s all flavor!
+Using the back of a wooden spoon, scrape as much of those brown bits off the bottom of the pan; that’s all the flavor!

 Transfer the cooked Farro and shoepeg corn to a large mixing bowl.
 Using a slotted spoon, add the cooked sausage and vegetable mixture to the bowl.
 Next, add the pistachios (optional), Parmigiano-Reggiano cheese, cubed feta, and fresh herbs, then toss together.